Sanchi Stupa: Foreign devotees

-Some of the friezes of Sanchi also show devotees in Greek attire, wearing kilted tunics and some of them a Greek piloi hat.These "Greek-looking foreigners" are also described in Susan Huntington, "The art of ancient India", p.
-100 They are also sometimes described as Sakas, although the historical period seems too early for their presence in Central India, and the two pointed hats seem too short to be Scythian.
+Some of the friezes of Sanchi also show devotees in Greek attire, wearing kilted tunics and some of them a Greek piloi hat.
+They are also sometimes described as Sakas, although the historical period seems too early for their presence in Central India, and the two pointed hats seem too short to be Scythian.
 The official notice at Sanchi describes "Foreigners worshiping Stupa".
 The men are depicted with short curly hair, often held together with a headband of the type commonly seen on Greek coins.
 The clothing too is Greek, complete with tunics, capes and sandals, typical of the Greek travelling costume.
 The musical instruments are also quite characteristic, such as the "thoroughly Greek" double flute called aulos.
 Also visible are carnyx-like horns.

 The actual participation of Yavanas/Yonas (Greek donors) to the construction of Sanchi is known from three inscriptions made by self-declared Yavana donors: